IKalra889/PARAGON-I-Omics/README.md

 The goal of the study was to evaluate changes in protistan community diversity and metabolism on sinking particulate matter following a summer diatom bloom in the NPSG.

-Sinking particles were collected in two types of 24-hour sediment traps - Daily PITs and NetTraps - enabling high-resolution of analyses of the microbial community metabolism.
+Sinking particles were collected in two types of 24-hour sediment traps - Daily PITs and NetTraps - enabling high-resolution analyses of the microbial community metabolism.

-Temporal and depth-related trends in protistan community metabolism were evaluated and linked particulate organic carbon flux.
+Temporal and depth-related trends in protistan community metabolism were described and linked particulate organic carbon flux.